 6Resistant starches in colon cleanses may also reduce the risk of colon cancer.
 These resistant starches are found in many foods, including potatoes, bananas, and rice.
 Research suggests that including these in your diet may improve colon and digestive health.
 In fact, it may help prevent and control common diseases such as diabetes, cancer, and obesity.
 It does this through its impact on the gut microbiome (6).

-7Psyllium provides relief from chronic constipation.
+7Psyllium husk is a colon cleanse that provides relief from chronic constipation.
 In an older 1998 study, researchers compared psyllium to docusate sodium for anti constipation.
 Psyllium was found to be superior to docusate sodium in stool water content, stool water weight, total stool output, and bowel movement frequency.
 It significantly improved the symptoms in participants suffering from chronic constipation (7).

 Another study combined psyllium with aloe vera.
 It was found to be effective, and it produced softer stools and more frequent bowel movements.
 Yet, researchers noted that abdominal pain had not decreased in participants (8).